DavidQuartey/Weekly-Agric-Market-Prices/README.md

 **Process**
 All <a href="https://github.com/DavidQuartey/Weekly-Agric-Market-Prices/blob/master/R%20code/download_2009_to_2014_food_prices.R"> scraping<a/> and <a href="https://github.com/DavidQuartey/Weekly-Agric-Market-Prices/blob/master/R%20code/reformat_2009_to_2014_food_prices.R">reformatting</a> was done in <a href="https://cran.r-project.org/">R</a>.

-Since all the files are `.pdf`, I transformed them into `.csv` files to make it easy for anyone to import into any statistical program to carry out their analysis. :thumbsup:
+Since all the files are `.pdf`, I transformed them into `.csv` files to make it easy for anyone to import into any statistical program for their analysis. :thumbsup: